seanhpmcon/main-notes/Nextjs/Prisma/Setup Prisma in a Nextjs app.md

 ```

 ### Generate the Prisma Client
-Use the command `npm prisma generate` to generate the prisma client
+Use the command `npx prisma generate` to generate the prisma client.
+This is import for prima to generate the code required based on the schema.
+This is need even if you connect to an existing database.

 ### Issues with Database table names
 Use `@@map(name: "actor")` to map the correct name of the table in the database